 I am a full-time traveling registered nurse, fitness enthusiast, and nutrition expert.
 Every morning I wake up intending to bring awareness of the importance of health and spiritual wellness, especially to the traveling community.
 At Messy Bun Traveler, we promote travel that allows the traveler to either kick-start, maintain, or enhance a healthy lifestyle.
 So whether you're someone who travels for business, travels for pleasure, or new to travel and looking for health advice while on the road, this blog is for you!

-Privacy & Disclosure The Messy Bun Traveler is designed to bring you fun stories, destination guides, and healthy travel advice.
+The Messy Bun Traveler is designed to bring you fun stories, destination guides, and healthy travel advice.
 To help cover the cost of running this site, all posts are sprinkled with hand-selected affiliate links.
 When you click on one of these links and make a purchase, I will earn a small commission at no additional cost to you.
 I only accept affiliate links and paid advertisements from brands I believe in, trust and use personally.
 Thank you for your continued support!

 Passport & Driver’s License.
 You’ll need your driver’s license if you plan on renting a vehicle while on the island- which is the method of transportation I recommend.
 I LOVE this super cute passport & cardholder!

 Moisturizer.
 My all-time favorite moisturizer is Aquaphor.
-I first started using it when my dermatologist recommended using it while I was on Accutane.
+I started using it when my dermatologist recommended using it while I was on Accutane.
 It’s great for eczema, dry and flakey skin, and sunburnt lips.
 Even though I’m no longer taking Accutane, I still use Aquaphor on a regular basis.
-Also fun fact, pediatricians prescribe this ointment to all the newborns in the hospital suffering from dry, cracked skin.
+Also, a fun fact, pediatricians prescribe this ointment to all the newborns in the hospital suffering from dry, cracked skin.
 This stuff is a lifesaver!
-You can purchase a travel-sized container, or a large size tub and pack it into these cute little travel-sized containers!
+You can purchase a travel-sized container, or a large tub and pack it into these cute little travel-sized containers!

 Comfortable walking shoes.
 If you plan on doing a lot of exploring, I recommend comfortable tennis shoes or hiking shoes as the roads and trails in Aruba are mostly dirt and rocky terrain.
 I’ve been wearing the Brook’s Ghost line for years and they are a game-changer!
 I wear my Brook’s Ghost for work when I’m on my feet for 12 hours a day, running, hiking, HIIT workouts and more!